ray-project/ray/java/doc/api.rst

 The ``@RayRemote`` annotation can be used to decorate static java methods and classes.
-The former indicates that a target function is a remote function, which is valid with the follow requirements.
+The former indicates that a target function is a remote function, which is valid with the following requirements:

 - It must be a public static method.
-- Its parameters and return value cannot be primitive types like int or double but can use wrapper classes like Integer or Double.
 - The method must be deterministic for task reconstruction to behave correctly.

 When the annotation is used for a class, the class becomes an actor class (an encapsulation of state shared among many remote functions).
 The member functions can be invoked using ``Ray.call``.
-The requirements for an actor class are as follows.
+The requirements for an actor class are as follows:

 - It must have a constructor without any parameters.
 - Any inner class must be public static.
-- It must not have a member field or method decorated using ``public static``, as the semantic is undefined with multiple instances of this same class on different machines
+- It must not have any static fields or methods, as the semantic is undefined with multiple instances of this same class on different machines.
-- An actor method must be decorated using ``public`` but not ``static``
+- An actor method must be ``public``.
-- The other requirements are the same as for remote functions.

 ``Ray.call``
 ~~~~~~~~~~~~

-Here is a simple example of invoking a remote function using ``Ray.call``.
+``Ray.call`` is used to invoke a remote function.

 .. code:: java

     RayObject<R> call(Func func, ...);

-Here, ``func`` is the target method and the ``...``'s should be filled in with
-the arguments to ``func``.
-In addition, the following must hold.
+The parameters of ``Ray.call`` are the target method ``func``, followed by
+its original parameters.

 -  The return type of ``func`` must be ``R``.
 -  Currently at most 6 parameters of ``func`` are allowed.
--  Each parameter must have the same type ``T`` as the corresponding parameter
+-  Each parameter can either be the raw type ``T``, or ``RayObject<T>``.
-   to ``func``, or it must have the type ``RayObject<T>`` to indicate a result
-   from another ``Ray.call`` invocation.

 The returned object is labeled as ``RayObject<R>`` and its value will be
 put into the object store on the machine where the function call is executed.